High school ice hockey in New York: New York State Amateur Hockey Association

+The non-sanctioned teams have no official start and stop date and no limit on the minimum and maximum of games.
 NYSAHA club teams retain their "club" label, though many are branded as high school hockey similar to a traditional varsity team.
 Due to this, the skill level varies from club to club despite all being "high school hockey".
 NYSAHA clubs vary a lot, with some being more advanced or higher level, while others are played more on the basis of having fun or winning a local championship instead of a state championship.